Changing your mind is part of human growth

 Maybe I should share my thought process on “thick” & “thin” folds?
 Or “tilting”?

-You can find out more about modal, falsetto and everything in between in our online Vocal Registers Package here.
+You can find out more about modal, falsetto and everything in between in our online Vocal Registers Package in the Learning Lounge here.

 If you really want to know how we diagnose now, work with us in person.
 Click here to book a mentoring session with either of us and get personal, targeted techniques for your voice.